kdeldycke/awesome-engineering-team-management/README.md

 The most important meetings you'll have are frequent 1:1s with your direct reports.

+- `1on1s are the managers Swiss army knife` ([source](https://news.ycombinator.com/item?id=22341739)) - Another advice from the source: make them walk'n'talks.
+- [Questions for our first 1:1](https://larahogan.me/blog/first-one-on-one-questions/) - A personal list of high-level questions from a manager.
 - [1 on 1 Meeting Questions](https://github.com/VGraupera/1on1-questions) - A mega list in which most of them are great starters for conversation, some others are clearly bad ideas.
 A great source of inspiration nonetheless, but choose carefully.
 - [How to have great meetings, according to 200 scientific studies](https://qz.com/work/1713662/how-to-have-great-meetings-according-to-200-scientific-studies/) - A roadmap for getting meetings right.